Loss per Share

 |Earnings Per Share [Abstract]|

-Basic loss per share excludes dilution and is computed by dividing loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period.
+As discussed in Note 2, basic loss per share is computed by dividing the loss available to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the income of the Company.
-For the years ended December 31, 2017 and 2016, basic loss per share is the same as diluted loss per share.
+For each of the years ended December 31, 2021 and 2020, basic loss per share is the same as diluted loss per share.

 The entire disclosure for earnings per share.